thetarnav/solid-devtools/packages/main/README.md

 // and that's it!
 ```

+Importing `"solid-devtools"` package is attaching the [debugger](https://github.com/thetarnav/solid-devtools/tree/main/packages/debugger#readme) to your application and runs [extension-adapter](https://github.com/thetarnav/solid-devtools/tree/main/packages/extension-adapter#readme).
+In other words, it is creating a platform for other devtools to use.
+It doesn't provide any functionality by itself.

 ### Using the locator package

 The `solid-devtools` package comes with the [Locator](https://github.com/thetarnav/solid-devtools/tree/main/packages/locator#readme) package included.
 It's not neccessary to use it!
 But you can.